Central Library redevelopment almost complete

 More news

-The City of Ballarat has welcomed this week's announcement of $8.53 million in Federal Government funding to help…
+The City of Ballarat has welcomed this week's announcement by the Australian Government of a $100 million investment…